cbcrg/tcoffee/docs/tcoffee_manual.rst

 If S1 and S2 are almost similar, it means your distantly related structures were well aligned, and you can expect the intermediate sequences to be well aligned as well.
 If S2 is much better than S1, you can expect the structures to be well aligned in the second alignment, while there is no guaranty that the alignment of the intermediate sequences has improved as well, although in practice it often does

-Evaluating an Alignment With the iRMSD Package
+Evaluating an alignment with the iRMSD package
 ----------------------------------------------
 Let us evaluate the alignment produced by Expresso, using the template_file returned by expresso: